 THE BENEFITS OF SILK FOR YOUR SKIN

 Because of its natural 18 amino proteins, silk helps metabolise skin cells for optimum skin rejuvenation.
-It naturally thermo-regulates against your skin for greater comfort.
+It naturally thermo-regulates with your skin for greater comfort.

 It’s also amazing at keeping your skin hydrated as it’s moisture absorption rate is only 11%, instead of the typical 30%+ as found in cotton.
 Silk will retain moisture in your skin, while cotton and linens draw moisture & nutrients out.

 Ideal for sensitive skin due to its non-allergenic properties and anti-bacterial qualities.

 Silk's smooth texture, allows hair to glide over it without causing any friction which means you'll be less likely to wake up with frizzy, tangled hair whereas cotton/linens can snag hair and mess it up into a nest of tangles overnight.

 Our Silk Hair accessories prevent breakage & tangles, perfect for all hair types.